FREQUENTLY ASKED QUESTIONS

 § Indigenous / Grandmothers / Elders / Leaders

-§ Highlight the GR in action in schools, neighborhoods, cities, and so on
+§ Highlight the GR in action in schools, neighborhoods, cities

 How do I submit something for GR Day?

-Once you are ready to submit your content we need you to do the following:
+Once you are ready to submit we need you to do the following:

-1. Upload your content to your Google Drive or DropBox
+1. Upload your content to your Google Drive, DropBox, or other online drive platform.

 2. Send us the link and share your content with us via: firstname.lastname@example.org